 We conducted user research to try and find some answers to these questions.
 In trying to solve for these we implemented a number of different user tests and insight gaining methods.

 Card Sorting was done in order to see which content was most intriguing and most useful to the visitors of Alexander Street.
+We would then ise these findings as benchmarks for what to showcase on the landing page.

 Through all of this we found a number of different features we saw could be implemented into the Alexander Street Site to make it more impactful for users.